Läther: History

 An article in Billboard magazine, dated October 22, 1977, described the upcoming release of Zappa in New York from Warner.
 The same article also stated that Phonogram would rush-release an unnamed all new four record set from Zappa with a list price of $27.92.
 A few uncensored full-length copies of Zappa in New York appeared but the album was quickly pulled from stores.
-Warner was forced to withdraw it by November due to legal action.
-Zappa objected to the release at this time and claimed that Warner began to manufacture the album only after they heard he had negotiated to release the recordings with a competing company.
+Warner was forced to withdraw it by November due to legal action from Zappa.
+He objected to the release at this time and claimed that Warner began to manufacture the album only after they heard he had negotiated to release the recordings with a competing company.

 Zappa appeared on WIOQ radio in Philadelphia on October 24, 1977 to promote his concert at The Spectrum the same night.
 While he played tracks from Läther, the broadcast also included a pre-recorded concert advertisement with a clip of Big Leg Emma from Zappa in New York.
 He complained about legal problems and pleaded with fans not to buy any of his Warner distributed recordings.
 Zappa did not indicate he was aware of the impending cancellation of Läther, which happened during the following week.

 In December 1977 Zappa appeared on the Pasadena, California, radio station KROQ-FM and played the entire test pressing of Läther.
 While encouraging listeners to record the broadcast Zappa also counterclaimed that Warner did not have rights to the material.
 The same month Zappa said his breach of contract suit against Warner Bros. was for five million dollars but he later claimed that up to 20 million was at stake.

 Bootlegs of the Läther recordings soon appeared in a variety of configurations.
-One was a four-LP box on the "Edison Record" label with a picture of Zappa on the cover but without his name.
+One was a four-LP box on the fictitious "Edison Record" label with a picture of Zappa on the cover but without his name.
 At least one bootleg version came directly from the test pressing, but most were lower quality ones sourced from broadcast tapes.
 Before the official release in 1996 bootlegs circulated widely.

 Eventually, Warner issued all four individual albums starting in March 1978 and running through May of 1979.
 However, the label censored the 1978 version of Zappa in New York by removing the song Punky's Whips as well as another reference to Punky Meadows, a member of the American glam rock band Angel.
 The change of album title from "Hot Rats III" to "Sleep Dirt" and editing of the material were also done in violation of Zappa's contract.
 Since Zappa had supplied only the tapes for the final three albums they were released without musician or songwriting credits.
 Also, the artwork for these albums was not approved by Zappa.
 Instead, Warner commissioned the designs from cartoonist Gary Panter.